This post may contain affiliate links. Find more info in my disclaimer.

 Unlike rock climbing or mountaineering, which require years of experience, almost anyone can do via ferrata.
 The system is so simple even children as young as six can do it, which makes it a fun outdoor activity for families.

 You might think you have to be really fit to do via ferrata, but you don’t.
-Although the path is steep in places, you move quite slowly and have lots of breaks so you don’t get out of breath.
-You also don’t need to be particularly strong to do via ferrata, although many people feel it in their arms the next day.
+Although the path is steep in places, you move slowly and have lots of breaks so you don’t get out of breath.
+You don’t need to be strong to do via ferrata either, although you can expect to feel tight muscles the next day.

 Would you like to try via ferrata in Montenegro?